ElisabethHuhn/AndroidArchitectureExample3/README.md

 # Punch List of things to do and bugs to fix
 * Finish UI compose functions
   * assure navigation works
-  * Floating Action Button not showing up
+* Once Repository is in place, fix VM methods
-* Figure out testing using the VM functions to cheat Repository
+* Figure out testing (using the VM functions to cheat Repository)
 * Implement Repository
   * pass calls from VM to Repository
 * Get Retrofit working